-Fulltext search, Running maintenance tasks, Enable indexing offloading manage.py unlock_translation
+Fulltext search, Running maintenance tasks, Enable indexing offloading manage.py unlock_translation <project|project/component>

-4.15.21 unlock_translation <project/project/component>
+4.15.23 unlock_translation

 Unnocks given component for translating.
 This is useful in case you want to do some maintenance on underlaying repository.

 You can either define which project or component to update (eg. weblate/master) or use --all to update all existing components.